 Amid the COVID-19 pandemic, it’s easy to get bogged down in the bad news of the world.
-Your social media has run dry, as artsy photos of your friend’s dinner and your Aunt Sue’s vacation have all become a distant memory.
+Your social media has run dry.
+And, artsy photos of your friend’s dinner and your Aunt Sue’s vacation have all become a distant memory.

-We know things are hard right now, but we’re here to help put a smile on your face.
+We know things are hard right now.
+We’re here to help put a smile on your face.
 Let’s take a look at some recent client news that is sure to do the trick.

 Senior meals, delivered

-The COVID-19 pandemic has created unique challenges for hundreds of vulnerable seniors around the valley who are unable to leave their homes, especially to purchase essential items such as groceries and medications.
+The COVID-19 pandemic has created unique challenges for hundreds of vulnerable seniors around the valley.
+Many are unable to leave their homes, especially to purchase essential items such as groceries and medications.

-Catholic Charities is working hard to get meals to those who need them most, and are happy to report they have not missed a single meal.
+Catholic Charities is working hard to get meals to those who need them most.
+They are happy to report they have not missed a single meal.

-Cancer isn’t stopping for a pandemic, and neither are the healthcare heroes working at Comprehensive Cancer Centers (Comprehensive) to provide patients with important treatment and consult during uncertain times.
+Cancer isn’t stopping for a pandemic, and neither are the healthcare heroes working at Comprehensive Cancer Centers (Comprehensive).
+Its team provides patients with important treatment and consult during uncertain times.

 Medical and administrative staff at Comprehensive recently received a special delivery of 600 meals from the Vegas Golden Knights and Vegas Golden Knights Foundation.
-The meals were delivered in reheatable containers and prepared by chefs from MacKenzie River inside City National Arena, our hometown hockey team’s practice arena.
+The meals were delivered in reheatable containers and prepared by chefs from MacKenzie River inside City National Arena.

 Thank you to the healthcare workers around the valley, including so many at Comprehensive, working tirelessly to keep all of us safe and healthy.
 And, as always, Go Knights Go!